xuweitao005/Website/content/home/posts.md

  # CSS class.
  css_class = ""
 +++
+*2020.10 Our Survey "Key Generation for Internet of Things: A Contemporary Survey" has been accepted by CSUR (IF: 7.99)!

 *2020.07 Invited to serve on the TPC of EWSN 2020!

 *2020.06 Our paper entitled "Nephalai: Towards LPWAN C-RAN with Physical Layer Compression" has been accepted by Mobicom 2020!